Coincidence... an accident or arrangement?

 "It's not just your talents that make you who you are, Harry.
 It's your CHOICES."

 So may you make the best choices ever, by choosing the ones which arise from the only well you're permitted to drink: YOU!

-- Max DeJong, author of "THEN - The Oracle"
+- Max DeJong, author of "THEN - The Inner Dialogues"